 Introduction

 Parents of children with multiple disabilities face challenges each day.
-Even dealing with typically developed children is already challenging, much more are the difficulties faced by parents who have children with special needs, particularly those with multiple disabilities (Tokatly Latzer et al., 2021).
+Even dealing with typically developed children is already challenging; much more are the difficulties faced by parents who have children with special needs, particularly those with multiple disabilities (Tokatly Latzer et al., 2021).
 True enough, as mentioned in the study of Hsiao (2018) those parents who have children with multiple disabilities often experience a higher level of tension, anxiety, and pressure compared to parents whose children are without disabilities, hence, problems may arise as they navigate their day-to-day experiences.

-In the study conducted in China by Ren et al. (2020), parents of special needs children specifically those who have multiple disabilities have greatly been affected as they suffer problems such as mental and behavioral problems which are caused by stress and lack of social support which consequently affected their anxiety levels.
-In another study in Israel, Tokatly Latzer et al. (2021) have shared that the concerns of parents who deal with children of special needs are more into those that directly affect their children’s functional, social, and behavioral aspects and the way they as parents should have coped with the mentioned problems.
+In the study conducted in China by Ren et al. (2020), parents of special needs children, specifically those who have multiple disabilities, have been affected as they suffer problems such as mental and behavioral problems which are caused by stress and lack of social support, which consequently affected their anxiety levels.
+In another study in Israel, Tokatly Latzer et al. (2021) have shared that the concerns of parents who deal with children with special needs are more into those that directly affect their children’s functional, social, and behavioral aspects and the way they as parents should have coped with the mentioned problems.
 Meanwhile, in Italy, results of the study of Narzisi (2020) showed that parents who are in the same predicament are more into the struggles brought by lack of support and access to outside interventions.
-While, in the Philippines, it came out in the study of Fadare et al. (2021) that specific difficulties in the aspects of setting rules, schedules, and procedures, establishing authorities, and managing behaviors are some of the worries and stressors of these parents especially during the years of the pandemic.
+While in the Philippines, it came out in the study of Fadare et al. (2021) that specific difficulties in the aspects of setting rules, schedules, and procedures, establishing authorities, and managing behaviors are some of the worries and stressors of these parents, especially during the years of the pandemic.

-As consequences to this mentioned problem stated in different studies, parents caring for these children with multiple disabilities become overwhelmed with a range of emotional, physical, social and even financial struggles.
-With the above-mentioned studies, the parents’ perspective is indeed important since it could impact not only their children and their personal well-being but also a great source of information for improvements in dealing with children of special needs (Ryan & Quinlan, 2018).
-Although, there are many studies that tackle parents’ perspectives about their experiences handling their children who have special needs, there have been very limited studies on this aspect in the region especially in the province of Davao Oriental.
-For this reason, I believe that there is an immense need to conduct an exploration particularly on the challenges experienced by parents who care for their children who are in dire need of special attention.
+As a consequence to this problem mentioned in different studies, parents caring for these children with multiple disabilities become overwhelmed with a range of emotional, physical, social, and even financial struggles.
+With the above-mentioned studies, the parents’ perspective is indeed important since it could impact not only their children and their well-being but also be a great source of information for improvements in dealing with children of special needs (Ryan & Quinlan, 2018).
+Although many studies tackle parents’ perspectives about their experiences handling their children who have special needs, there have been very limited studies on this aspect in the region, especially in the province of Davao Oriental.
+For this reason, I believe that there is an immense need to conduct an exploration, particularly on the challenges experienced by parents who care for their children who are in dire need of special attention.

 The results of this study can have a wide-reaching impact that will benefit not only the parents who take care of a child with multiple disabilities but also the children themselves and society in general.
-This study can also promote social inclusion and equality which are both aligned with global goals to achieve a more sustainable future for everybody.
+This study can also promote social inclusion and equality, which are both aligned with global goals to achieve a more sustainable future for everybody.